LL1yt/EnergyFlowSwift/instructions.md

    - Check which modules this one depends on
    - Note which modules depend on this one
-   - Identify external dependencies that might be relevant
+   - Identify external dependencies (PyTorch, transformers, etc.) that might be relevant
-   - Verify DOM element dependencies listed in the UI-dependencies section
+   - Verify data dependencies listed in the data-dependencies section

 6. **Look at examples.md for Usage Patterns**:

    - See how the module is intended to be used
-   - Understand typical interaction patterns
+   - Understand typical processing patterns
    - Compare actual usage in code with documented examples
-   - Review documented user interaction sequences
+   - Review documented training/inference workflows

 7. **Cross-Reference with Code**:

    - After reviewing auxiliary files, examine the actual code with context
    - Compare documented interfaces with actual implementations
    - Look for discrepancies between documentation and code
-   - Check event listeners against documented event flow
+   - Check model configurations against documented parameters

 8. **Use Diagrams for Debugging Flow**:
    - During debugging, trace the issue through the flow shown in the diagrams
    - Identify where in the documented flow the issue might be occurring
    - Look for missing connections or incorrect relationships
-   - Follow user interaction paths to identify where the sequence breaks
+   - Follow data processing paths to identify where the sequence breaks

 This systematic approach helps: